Collaborative Filtering - The Foundations & Classic Flaws

 2. Computationally expensive.

 To find similar users, we need to compare every user with everyone else.
 So there are $O(N^2)$ comparisons; clearly impractical when when we have millions of users.
 Even if we use Approximate Nearest Neighbour (ANN) techniques to speed things up, we still face another problem.
-Each user is represented by a vector whose length equals the total number of items.
-And we have a lots of items.
+Each user is represented by a vector which is as long as our item catalogue.

 3. Sparse interactions.